Find out how we use innovation in our teaching.

 Online audio / visual lectures

 We have recently introduced a new teaching method in some pharmacology teaching.
 Students are provided with a narrated video of the material prior to the teaching session.
-Subsequently a workshop is held to discuss the video in which students can raise any questions.
-The same material forms the the basis of a KUiz (see above), reinforcing the student’s learning.
+Subsequently, a workshop is held to discuss the video in which students can raise any questions.
+The same material forms the basis of a KUiz (see above), reinforcing the student’s learning.

-Synoptic projects are a form of assessment which encourage students to integrate an entire year’s learning.
-For example, in the second year, students simulate the process of drug-discovery and development.
+Synoptic projects are a form of assessment that encourage students to integrate an entire year’s learning.
+For example, in the second year, students simulate the process of drug discovery and development.
 Students are provided data about the pharmacological function of a novel compound and use this to propose its use as a novel medicine.
 To do this, students are required to integrate knowledge from all parts of Stage 2 of the MPharm, including medicinal chemistry, analytical chemistry (with regard to chemical characterisation and broader aspects of quality assurance), formulation and manufacture of medicines.
 This integrates learning in pharmacology, pharmacokinetics, medicinal chemistry and pharmacy practice.

 Small group teaching

 In the third and fourth years, students undertake a detailed study of a particular subject area (“option topics”).
 These are usually conducted in small groups of 5-10 students.
 The formats used may vary from group discussions of published scientific papers, student presentations of material they have studied independently and the production of web pages.